redhead/Cached/README.md

 ```

 where @cacheStorage is a reference to a service implementing Nette\Caching\IStorage
-(you can specify your own storage, or remove the argument so the dependecy will by autowired)
+(you can specify your own storage, or remove the argument so the dependecy will be autowired)